-For a small town, Burke is a big deal in the world of outdoor recreation.
+For a small ski area, Burke Mountain is a big deal in the world of outdoor recreation.

-Not only is this Northeast Kingdom community home to Burke Mountain Resort, it’s also where you’ll find Burke Mountain Academy, a world-renowned school for ski racing, and Kingdom Trails, an extensive trail system popular for mountain biking, fat biking, and Nordic skiing.
+Burke Mountain Resort is where you’ll find Burke Mountain Academy, a world-renowned school for ski racing, and Kingdom Trails, an extensive trail system popular for mountain biking, fat biking, and Nordic skiing.

 I lived in this area 20 years ago while working as a young reporter for a local newspaper.
 Kingdom Trails was just getting off the ground and Burke Mountain was nearly two decades from breaking ground on its slopeside hotel.

 I returned to Burke last month for my first overnight visit since 1996.
 While a few things have changed over the years, Burke is a ski town that remains true to its roots.

 While Burke Mountain attracts skiers and snowboarders from as far as Boston and Hartford, it mostly feels like a locals mountain (which is what makes it all the more appealing).
 With 36 trails, 14 glades, three terrain parks, and four lifts, the mountain offers terrain for beginners, intermediate, and advanced skiers.
 Located east of the Green Mountain Range, Burke is a monadnock that stands at an elevation of 3,267 feet.

 The ski area recently opened a 116-room Burke Hotel & Conference Center, complete with two restaurants, a coffee shop, retail store, arcade, fitness center, and year-round outdoor heated pool and hot tub.